sf-wdi-22-23/modules-22/w06-ruby-on-rails/d3-dawn-oop/prereading.md

 ### `initialize`

-In Ruby there's a built-in method named `initialize` that is invoked every time a class is instantiated.
+Ruby classes recognize a special method named `initialize` and invoke it every time a class is instantiated.
 Let's prove that this is true by adding a method named `initialize`.

 ```ruby
 class Car